lhoangan/lhoangan.github.io/_posts/spiritual/2019-03-14-pray-and-receive.md

 and to the one who knocks, the door will be opened.

 I remeber how this passage puzzled me when I first heard it as a child.
-I did not need to be an adult and experience much to know that not all that we ask in prayers become real.
-This was troubling because after all the experiences that I had with praying as a child, I would never expect to see something as direct and simple as this in the Bible.
-To my understanding then, when we hear something from the Bible, we should see between the lines or there would be some sort of "fuzzy condition" for them to be applicable.
+I did not need to be an adult and experience much to know that not all of what we ask in prayers become real.
+This was troubling because after all the experiences that I had with praying as a child, none of which had ever become real in my best recall, I would never expect to see something as direct and simple as this in the Bible.
+To my simple explanation at that time, when we hear something from the Bible, we have to see between the lines or there would be some sort of "fuzzy condition" for them to be applicable.
 Such as when Jesus teaches that faith as small as a mustard seed can even move a mountain ([Matthew 17:20](http://www.usccb.org/bible/matthew/17:20)), but how to measure how large faith is, for just as soon as we start reasoning or waiting to to see if things happen the way we want, we fall right into the realm of doubtfulness.
-Anyway, people moving mountain by saying is not something you can see often in town, does it mean noone in the world has faith as large as a mustard seed?
+Anyway, people moving mountain by saying is not something you can see in our life, does it mean noone in the world has faith as large as a mustard seed?

 So to the mind of a ten-year-old boy, surely there was more than just